facebookresearch/habitat-challenge/README.md

 ### ObjectNav Baselines and DD-PPO Training Starter Code
 We have added a config in `configs/ddppo_objectnav.yaml` that includes a baseline using DD-PPO from Habitat-Lab.

 1. Install the [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/) and [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) packages.
-Also ensure that habitat-baselines is installed when installing Habitat-Lab by installing it with ```python setup.py develop --all```
+You can install Habitat-Sim using our custom Conda package for habitat challenge 2022 with: ```conda install -c aihabitat habitat-sim-challenge-2022```.
+For Habitat-Lab, we have created the `habitat-challenge-2022` tag in our Github repo, which can be cloned using: ```git clone --branch challenge-2022 https://github.com/facebookresearch/habitat-lab.git``` .
+Also ensure that habitat-baselines is installed when installing Habitat-Lab by using ```python setup.py develop --all``` .
+You will find further information for installation in the Github repositories.

 1. Download the HM3D dataset following the instructions [here](https://matterport.com/partners/facebook).
 After downloading extract the dataset to folder `habitat-challenge/habitat-challenge-data/data/scene_datasets/hm3d/` folder (this folder should contain the `.glb` files from HM3D).
 Note that the `habitat-lab` folder is the [habitat-lab](https://github.com/facebookresearch/habitat-lab/) repository folder.
 The data also needs to be in the habitat-challenge-data/ in this repository.